 The audiologist records your results in an audiogram.

-Sometimes, young children are given a more play-like activity to indicate response.
-The most common techniques involve visual reinforcement audiometry (VRA) and conditioned play audiometry (CPA).
+Young children sometimes do better if they play games.
+There are ways to test your child's hearing through play.
+The most common ways are visual reinforcement audiometry (VRA) and conditioned play audiometry (CPA).

 This is the best way to screen children between 6 months and 2 years old.
 The audiologist will teach your child to look to where the sound came from.
 When your child looks in the direction of the sound, they see a moving toy or flashing light.
 This rewards your child for looking at the sound.
 Both ears are tested at the same time.

 This type of testing is good for toddlers and preschoolers, ages 2–5.
 Your child will do something each time they hear a sound.
 They might put a block in a box, put pegs in a hole, or put a ring on a cone.

 Audiologists use this type of testing when something, such as wax or fluid, is blocking your outer or middle ear.

 For this test, the audiologist will put a small device behind your ear or on your forehead.
 The sounds sent through this device cause your skull to gently vibrate.
 This vibration goes to the inner ear, or cochlea, and skips the outer and middle ear.
 This test tells the audiologist how well you hear and if there is a problem in the outer or middle ear.

 To find an audiologist near you, visit ProFind.